 Strategic location, layout and management of future development at the planning stage can reduce future fire threat and risk to critical life and property assets.
-The current situation is that all proposed lots within the project area are not located within an area classed as containing an Extreme bushfire hazard or within areas subject to BAL FZ or BAL 40 construction standards.
+The current situation is that twelve lots are located between 56-100 m from classified vegetation.
+This will require building construction standards in accordance with AS 3959-2009 (i.e. BAL 12.5) to be applied to the affected lots.